Plan for your visit

-- Please bring all of your current insurance information with you to your visit.
+Please bring these items with you to your appointment

 Low Vision Services

 Low vision refers to a significant reduction in how far and how clearly you can see.
 This condition cannot be corrected by medicine, surgery, or conventional corrective lenses.
 Our goal is to bring your remaining vision to a functional level.
 After a thorough examination, the use of a low vision device and subsequent training may be prescribed for the patient.
 Low vision devices include, but are not limited to, microscopes, magnifiers, telescopes, and closed circuit television.
 Dr. Marianne Boltz provides low vision services at the Penn State Hershey Eye Center.